crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 ```

-Nevertheless, by utilizing `xor`, which is the bitwise exclusive-or operation, we can combine these checks into one.
+Nevertheless, using the boolean exclusive-or lets us combine these checks into one step.
-The code is written in assembly, because Solidity lacks an `xor` operation for boolean values.
+Solidity doesn't have a built-in operation for boolean values, but we can still make use of it through inline-assembly.
+In doing so, we need to take care that both inputs are actually boolean (either 0 or 1), as the xor operation works bitwise and isn't restricted to boolean values.

 ```solidity
 function checkedAddInt3(int256 a, int256 b) public pure returns (int256 c) {